librarianphp/docs/content/getting-started/introduction.md

 - [Composer](https://getcomposer.org): for installing the PHP dependencies.
 - [NPM](https://docs.npmjs.com/cli/v7): recommended due to Tailwind, but only required if you're modifying templates.

-Librarian uses [Tailwind css](https://tailwindcss.com/docs) for its front-end, but the pre-built `app.css` to facilitate usage.
+Librarian uses [Tailwind css](https://tailwindcss.com/docs) for its front-end, but the pre-built `app.css` is included to facilitate usage.
 You are only required to run `npm` if you make significant changes to the layout, or if you want to include additional CSS in the assets build pipeline.